 Rabiʿa al-ʿAdawiyya’s Radical Love for God and the Orthodox Christian Tradition

-I remember years ago stumbling upon an astonishing quote from the eighth-century Sufi mystic Rabiʿa al-ʿAdawiyya, also known as Rabiʿa of Basra:
+I remember years ago stumbling across an astonishing quote from the eighth-century Sufi mystic Rabiʿa al-ʿAdawiyya:

 O my Lord,